turingschool/try-turing/a11y-single/what-is/index.md

 We're going to dive into the three technologies used on the frontend:

 1. Review the structure of web pages that we can build with HTML
-2. Add identifiers to our HTML elements using IDs
+2. Add identifiers to our HTML elements using classes and IDs
-3. Use JavaScript to access HTML elements that appear in the browser
+3. Write CSS to change the appearance and layout of our content
-4. Listen and respond to user interactions such as _clicks_ and _mouseovers_
+4. Learn about and implement some best practices for Web Accessisbility

 <br>
 <a href="../">Back to Curriculum Index</a>